-The generosity of Hughes Hall alumni throughout the COVID-19 pandemic provided vital support to the College community.
+Hughes Hall alumni provided vital and generous support to the College community throughout the COVID-19 pandemic.
 Students benefitted from new laptops and equipment, an increased number of vital hardship grants, and the provision of online mental health support.
-That is why, as we move beyond COVID, we are launching the Hughes Hall Alumni Impact Fund.
+That is why, as we move beyond COVID, we have launched the Hughes Hall Alumni Impact Fund.

-We’re aiming to harness the power of our alumni spread across the globe, in an effort to transform the college for current and future students.
-The initiative will allow the college to direct funds to where they are most needed, responding to new challenges and ensuring that no cause is forgotten.
+The fund aims to harness the power of our alumni spread across the globe, in an effort to transform the college for current and future students.
+Funds will be directed to where they are most needed, allowing the college to respond to new challenges and ensuring that no cause is forgotten.

 We believe that talented students should have access to a world-class education regardless of their social or financial background, and your generosity means that we can help to level the playing field through scholarships, hardship funds, travel grants, and upgraded student facilities and accommodation.
 From helping students from disadvantaged backgrounds to supporting life-changing research, your gift will make the world of difference to the next generation of Hughesians.